streamlit/docs/content/kb/tutorials/databases/snowflake.md

 ## Introduction

 This guide explains how to securely access a Snowflake database from Streamlit.
-It uses [st.connection](/library/api-reference/connections/st.connection), the [Snowflake Python Connector](https://docs.snowflake.com/en/developer-guide/snowpark/python/index) library and Streamlit's [Secrets management](/library/advanced-features/secrets-management).
+It uses [st.connection](/library/api-reference/connections/st.connection), the [Snowpark library](https://docs.snowflake.com/en/developer-guide/snowpark/python/index) and Streamlit's [Secrets management](/library/advanced-features/secrets-management).
 The below example code **will only work on Streamlit version >= 1.28**, when `st.connection` was added.

 ## Create a Snowflake database